THIS DATE IN HISTORY: Oct. 5

 1983: Wayne Gretzky begins his NHL-record 51-game scoring streak with a goal and an assist to help the Edmonton Oilers defeat Toronto 5-4 at Northlands Coliseum.
 Gretzky gets at least one point in every Oilers game until Jan.
 28.

-1990: Penguins forward Kevin Stevens sets an NHL record for most points in a season-opening game when he scores two goals and has four assists in a 7-4 victory against Washington at Capital Centre in Landover, Maryland.
+1990: Kevin Stevens sets an NHL record for most points in a season-opening game when he scores two goals and has four assists for the Pittsburgh Penguins in a 7-4 victory against Washington at Capital Centre in Landover, Maryland.

 1993: The Dallas Stars defeat the Red Wings 6-4 at Reunion Arena in their first NHL game since relocating from Minnesota.
 Neal Broten scores twice for the Stars and Andy Moog makes 31 saves.